If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 So, that you are no longer part of the collateral damage in a war being waged against email SPAM.

 SendX complies with all the above laws.

-In case your emails are landing in SPAM and you are struggling to figure it out all your self, reach out to us for help.
+In case your emails are landing in SPAM and you are struggling to figure it out all by your self, reach out to us for help.

 Don't leave money on the table, fix your revenue leakage now.